speedlab-git/SimCLIP/README.md

 ### Adversarial training dataset

 We adversarially pre-train CLIP on the ImageNet dataset.
 Please download the ImageNet dataset from [here](https://www.image-net.org/download.php) or use the following command:
+If you are using windows, please use `linux subsystem (WSL)`

 ```
 wget https://image-net.org/data/ILSVRC/2012/ILSVRC2012_img_val.tar
 wget https://image-net.org/data/ILSVRC/2012/ILSVRC2012_img_train.tar
 ```

-Download the ImageNet dataset and extract the training and validation data using the provided script in `bash` folder:
+After downloading the ImageNet dataset, extract the training and validation data using the provided script in `bash` folder:

 ```
 ./bash/imagenet/extract_ILSVRC.sh